-A collaboration between a scholar and an artist to decipher a horn from myth to modern society
+A collaboration between a scholar and an artist that deciphers the myth from the myth to modern society

-Kanagawa artist in residence promotion project that invites artists from inside and outside the country and supports groups that perform creative activities in Kanagawa prefecture.
-This time, I visited the Kasuya Forest Museum of Contemporary Art, which is holding a project exhibition "What Myth Talks-The End of Humanity and the Myth of Resurrection-", which invites artist Yuriko Yamaguchi, who lives in the United States.
+Kanagawa artist in residence promotion project that invites artists from inside and outside Japan and supports organizations that perform creative activities in Kanagawa Prefecture.
+This time, I visited the Kasuya Forest Museum of Contemporary Art, which is holding a project exhibition “What Myth Talks Today – The End of Humanity and the Myth of Resurrection”, which invites painter Yuriko Yamaguchi, who lives in the United States.

-Mr. Yamaguchi, who was born in Japan and later traveled to the United States, has been a writer for the United States for more than 40 years after earning a master's degree in plastic arts.
+Mr. Yamaguchi, who was born in Japan and later traveled to the United States, has continued to work for the United States for more than 40 years after earning a master's degree in plastic arts.